Affiliate Marketing VS. Freelancing

 Pro #3 - You Have The Control

-With freelancing you have control over the type of work you accept.
 You have the choice to accept or decline any projects because you’re the boss of your services.

 Instead, you can charge service fees and have itemized billing.